shellyln/liyad/README.md

 > Type checking checks formal parameter types before evaluation.

-> Macro can be overloaded with the same macro name and different formal parameters.
+> Macro can be overloaded with the same macro name but different numbers of formal parameters.

 ----